DevStrawberry/Java-Calculator-CLI/README.md

 ├── Main.java
 └── README.md
 ```
+---

 ## 📄 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT [LICENSE](LICENSE.md).

 Feel free to fork this repository or suggest improvements!